hillarykrumbholz/School_District_Analysis/README.md

 - Explain how your PyCitySchoools analysis changes after you handle the incorrect data.

 ### Summary
-The analysis of the School District Summary, School Summary, and additional requirements can be seen at PyCitySchoolChallenge.ipynb.
+The analysis of the School District Summary, School Summary, and additional requirements can be seen at PyCitySchools_Challenge.ipynb.
 Attached is a link to the results, and a written report of how the analysis changed after replacing the scores of the 9th grade class at Thomas High School. https://github.com/hillarykrumbholz/School_District_Analysis/blob/master/Final%20District%20Analysis.docx